Management

 Prerequisites: [ACCT 250 or admission to the College of Engineering with 48 credit hours completed], MGMT 304, and SCM 330.
 Spreadsheet based, example-driven approach to develop models and methodologies for supply chain analysis and decision making.
 (Formerly 6500:390)

-SCM:421 Operations Research (3 Credits)
+SCM 421 Operations Research (3 Units)

-Prerequisites: Must be admitted to a major in a four-year degree granting college and SCM 330.
+Prerequisite: SCM 330.
 Examines the use of operations research techniques in managerial decision-making processes; constrained linear optimization, non-linear optimization, network analysis, queuing theory, simulation.
 (Formerly 6500:421)

-SCM:433 Supply Chain Logistics Planning (3 Credits)
+SCM 433 Supply Chain Logistics Planning (3 Units)

-Prerequisites: Admission to a major in a 4-year degree granting college and SCM 330.
+Prerequisite: SCM 330.
 Emphasizes the importance of planning in the development of the domestic and global supply chain logistics system that includes transportation, inventory, warehousing and procurement.
 (Formerly 6500:433)

-SCM:434 Production Planning & Control (3 Credits)
+SCM 434 Production Planning & Control (3 Units)

-SCM:435 Quality Management & Control (3 Credits)
+SCM 435 Quality Management & Control (3 Units)

-SCM:475 Supply Chain Operations Strategy (3 Credits)
+SCM 475 Supply Chain Operations Strategy (3 Units)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college, MGMT 302, ISM 310, SCM 333, and SCM 390.
+Prerequisites: MGMT 302, ISM 310, SCM 333, and SCM 390.
 Pre/Corequisites: SCM 433 and SCM 476.
 Capstone course integrating supply chain concepts to solve real world supply chain problems primarily using a case study approach.
 (Formerly 6500:475)

-SCM:476 Supply Chain Sourcing (3 Credits)
+SCM 476 Supply Chain Sourcing (3 Units)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college and SCM 330.
+Prerequisite: SCM 330.
 Introduces the student to fundamental sourcing concepts as well as the scope of responsibility and critical roles of the sourcing function within the principal organization in a supply chain network.
 (Formerly 6500:476)

-SCM:479 Operations Simulation (1 Credit)
+SCM 479 Operations Simulation (1 Unit)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college and SCM 333.
+Prerequisite: SCM 333.
 Simulation of operations management practices through computerized or experiential exercises.
 (Formerly 6500:479)

-SCM:486 Internship in Supply Chain/Ops (3 Credits)
+SCM 486 Internship in Supply Chain/Ops (3 Units)

 Prerequisite: Permission of department chair or designated faculty member.
 On the job experiences with public or private sector organizations.
 (Formerly 6500:486)